ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 To access and download files from your workspaces, Click on the file to look at the file details on the right panel.
 You can look at the versions of the file along with general details like the file size and modifications date.

 **Note:**

-If your file size is greater than 100 MB, use the Polly CLI option to access and download it.
+*    If your file size is greater than **100 MB**, use the Polly CLI option to access and download it.

 You can download the file by choosing the *Download* option provided at the bottom of the panel.